kombucha-js/react-rerenderers/README.md

- How to Use React-Rerenderers with React-Router
+ How to Use RR with React-Router
 -----------------------------------------------------

 You very likely want to use **React-Rerenderers** with **React-Router**.
 If